 Can our broken monetary system be fixed?

-A debt-based monetary system is a money system which allows banks to create most of the money in circulation through loans (debt), following the ‘fractional-reserve banking’ practice.
-The global economy is running on it.
+The global economy operates on a debt-based monetary system which allows banks to create most of the money in circulation through loans (debt), following the ‘fractional-reserve banking’ practice.

 The problem with this money system is that it requires constant economic growth, which is practically impossible.
 Furthermore, the average growth rate it requires is unsustainable.
 This results in booms and busts, and man-made climate change.